Lighting Collection Site Operators

 If First Nation communities, municipalities or other collection site operators want to collect used lighting as a service to customers or residents, they need to ensure their sites are included in a collection network.

-Since producers can reduce their accessibility requirements by providing options such as curbside collection or collection events, municipalities and First Nations communities will also need to contact a service provider if they are interested in providing these services to their residents.
+Since producers can reduce their accessibility requirements by providing options such as curbside collection or collection events, municipalities and First Nation communities will also need to contact a service provider if they are interested in providing these services to their residents.

 For lighting collected from a collection site to count towards a producer’s management requirement, the site must accept lighting free of charge and satisfy the following additional requirements: